mattriney/movie-library/README.md

 # MovieLibrary

-This is a Plex-esque demo of CRUD, Create, Read, Update, and Delete, built using angular and bootstrap.
+This is a Plex-esque demo of a movie library illustrating  CRUD: Create, Read, Update, and Delete.
+It is built using angular and bootstrap.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.